Is Carbonated Water Healthier?

 The Role of Carbonic Acid in Digestion

-You might've heard that the carbonation in sparkling waters can mess with your digestion, but let's clear the air.
-The truth is, carbonic acid – that zesty compound giving these drinks their kick – buffers stomach acidity.
+You might've heard that the carbonation in sparkling waters can mess with your digestion, but the truth is that carbonic acid buffers stomach acidity.

-This isn't just hearsay; people who sip on carbonated water often report feeling like it helps their digestive process rather than hinders it.
+People who sip on carbonated water often report feeling like it helps their digestive process rather than hindering it.

-Sure, too much fizz could lead to temporary bloating or discomfort for sensitive folks, but when consumed in moderation, many find that bubbly water can be quite soothing after a meal.
+Too much fizz could lead to temporary bloating or discomfort for some people, but when consumed in moderation, many find that bubbly water can be quite soothing after a meal.

 How Carbonation Techniques Differ